StoneOrbits/VortexEngine/docs/menus_old.md

 # Menus

-The menus are a way to customize your Vortex Device and manage it's configuration.
+The menus provide a way to use the navigation buttons to customize your Vortex Device and manage it's configuration.

 By **holding** the navigation button till the leds alternate blinking white, the device enters the **menu selection**